x-crowbar-x/PyBye/README.md

 ## Installation

 ### Prerequisites
-- Python
+- Python 3
 - GTK 3.0

 It is basically a script, so it is possible to just run it as it is.
-Just put it somewhere in the `$PATH`.
+Just put the files in a separate directory somewhere in the `$PATH`.
 <p>I've never dealt with Makefile files, so I don't know how to write an installation script.
 I will see what I can do with it.</p>

 *****